alun0511/calendar/README.md

 ## Instructions
 1.
         composer install
-2. Remove .example from the .env.example file php artisan migrate
+2. Remove ".example" from the .env.example file
+3.      php artisan migrate

+4.      php artisan serve
-3. To test this calendar you preferably need to create atleast two dummy accounts.
+5. To test this calendar you preferably need to create atleast two dummy accounts.
 You also need to add atleast one location.
 For example:

         php artisan tinker